GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/image-loading/image-loading.md

 #### Parameters

-  - urlRequest: The `URLRequest` object used to fetch the image
+  - `urlRequest`: The `URLRequest` object used to fetch the image
-  - cachingKey: The key to be used for caching this image
+  - `cachingKey`: The key to be used for caching this image
-  - completion: Completion that gets called when the download is finished
+  - `completion`: Completion that gets called when the download is finished

 ### loadImage(into:​url:​imageCDN:​placeholder:​resize:​preferredSize:​completion:​)

-Load an image into an imageView from the given URL
+Load an image into an `imageView` from the given URL

 ``` swift
 @discardableResult